aaronparker/aaronparker.github.io/_posts/2006-08-25-the-ten-commandments-of-exchange-server.md

   7. Thou shalt run full backups to flush the Exchange log files and commit them to the database
   8. Thou shalt use the Exchange Server Best Practices Analyser tool
   9. Thou shalt run an application level firewall to protect Outlook Web Access
- 10. Thou shalt not covet thy neighbour&#8217;s Lotus Notes server
+ 10. Thou shalt not covet thy neighbour's Lotus Notes server